by Dr. Lawrence Wilson

 Miso is a fermented soybean paste.
 In some types of miso, other cooked grains are added to the soy paste, such as rice or wheat.

-Today, however, I suggest buying miso ready-made at the health food store.
+Today, however, we suggest buying miso ready-made at the health food store, for safety and effectiveness.

 II.
 THE BENEFITS OF EATING MISO

-1. Reducing the mercury load.
-One brand of miso, Cold Mountain (brand) Mellow White Miso and no others, contains a bacteria that helps reduce mercury in the body.
+2. Reducing the mercury load.
+One brand of miso, Cold Mountain (brand) Mellow White Miso, contains a bacteria that helps reduce mercury in the body.
 It is able to transmute mercury into less harmful elements.

-Other brands and other styles of miso do not have the same bacteria, so they are not recommended for mercury removal.
+Most other brands and other styles of miso do not have the same bacteria, so they are not helpful for mercury removal.

-3. Miso provides a wide range of important trace minerals.
-This is due mainly to its salt content.
+4. Miso provides a wide range of important trace minerals.
+This is due mainly to its sea salt content.